CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

-A recurring cause of enterprise ML fragility is feature instability induced by schema drift, vendor updates, and environment-specific telemetry variance.
-When features depend directly on raw fields, modest upstream changes can invalidate models or require costly re-integration.
+A recurring cause of enterprise ML fragility is feature instability induced by schema drift, vendor updates, changing telemetry coverage, and evolving operational context.
+When features depend directly on raw source fields, even modest upstream changes can invalidate models or require costly reintegration.

 CSTS addresses this through schema governance and feature stability contracts.
-Canonical behavioral categories (e.g., frequency, diversity, rarity/novelty, privilege spread, role deviation) are defined over canonical entities and relationships and versioned independently of raw event formats.
-Changes in upstream telemetry are absorbed by adapter-layer mappings and canonicalization policies rather than by modifying model interfaces.
-This governance approach supports backward compatibility, reduces retraining pressure, and improves operational portability.
+Canonical behavioral categories---such as frequency, diversity, rarity/novelty, privilege spread, role deviation, interaction concentration, and temporal persistence---are defined over canonical entities, relations, and state rather than over vendor-specific raw fields.
+These abstractions are versioned independently of raw source schemas.
+Changes in upstream telemetry are therefore absorbed by adapter-layer mappings and canonicalization policies rather than by modifying downstream model interfaces.

+At the same time, CSTS must remain extensible.
+The substrate is therefore designed with a strict core and extensible edges.
+The core defines required canonical semantics; extension zones preserve source-specific residuals, custom attributes, and future telemetry types without breaking the downstream interface.
+This allows CSTS to evolve without forcing continuous redesign of detection logic.